Skip to main content

 No Ctrl for Tabbing

-If linux is all about customization, why is it so damn difficult to replace Alt with Ctrl?
+If Linux desktop is all about customization, why is it so damn difficult to replace Alt with Ctrl?
 Windows predates Linux, so this Alt + # shortcut should not be forced upon users.
+At least on Firefox there’s an extension to give us the behaviour that Chrome supports.

 Poor Cloud Storage Support